Fuller Mountain by Hancocks Comb in North Fork Snoqualmie / 福樂山

 Fuller Mountain West Route

-We went out into the open by the gravel pit in half a mile.
-Then we had our first view of Fuller Mountain above us.
-Shortly, we turned left and walked 500′ to the next fork before turning right slightly uphill.
+In half a mile, we went out into the open by the gravel pit.
+Then, we had our first view of Fuller Mountain above us.
+Shortly afterward, we turned left and walked 500′ to the next fork before turning right slightly uphill.

-It’s another 200′ of walking the old roadbed before the discreet entrance.
-But of course, we overshot it by 100′ before turning around to find it.
-Soon, the trail took us west of the mountain in the lush forest.
+It was another 200′ of walking the old road before we reached the discreet entrance.
+But of course, we briefly overshot the trail before turning around to find it.
+Soon, the path took us west of the mountain in the lush forest.

 Hillside view of Tiger Mountain